3 Signs That Someone is Emotionally Available for a Relationship

 Being emotionally engaged means being vulnerable sometimes.
 When you speak of your insecurities from the heart, you open the door for deeper emotional engagement: “Hey, I thought you wanted to watch this with me, and you’re on your computer.
 It’s lonely over here.
 I’m feeling like I don’t matter to you.”

 Engaging yourself emotionally means digging under the anger of the moment.
-When you drop your defenses to see what is hurting in your relationship, you invite deeper connection with each other.
+When you can explore a defensive reaction to see what is hurting in your relationship, you invite deeper connection with each other.

 How Being Emotionally Present Boosts Your Positive Impact on Each Other